-Our program consists of 12 fellows, four each year, who are very involved in every aspect of patient care within the division.
+Our program consists of 15 fellows, five each year, who are very involved in every aspect of patient care within the division.
 Fellows gain clinical experience via rotations at the University of Kansas Hospital and the Veterans Hospital in Kansas City, Missouri

 The University of Kansas Hospital (KUH) is consistently rated the best hospital in Kansas City and Kansas.
 It is also the primary subspecialty hospital for a large area of the central US, covering all of Kansas, western Missouri, and parts of Arkansas, Oklahoma, Nebraska, and Iowa.